Which is better: SEO or PPC? This is a question we’re often asked.

 - Return on investment: While SEO takes time and resources, success brings exceptional ROI.
 Unlike paid forms of advertising, you don’t pay to rank organically.

 - Sustainability: Organic traffic doesn’t dry up the moment you stop paying.
 If you want to scale back your marketing budget, SEO can keep your practice sustainable.

 - Website traffic: Google is, by far, the number-one source of new patients.
 Our numbers prove it.
 Based on our data, more than 90% of Smile Marketing clients’ patients come from organic searches.

 - Scope: Google processes tens of thousands of search queries every second.
 Someone could be searching for a cosmetic dentist.
 Or they’d like to know the process for getting a root canal.
 SEO marketing gives you visibility to people looking for every possible dental procedure.

 Now, SEO isn’t all sunshine and rainbows.
 Despite what many sales-hungry consultants would have you believe, visibility in organic search is not quick or easy.
 But that’s not necessarily a bad thing.
 After all, if you have the discipline and perseverance to rise to the top, your competition must do the same thing.

 When you hit the mark, you can gain a sustainable marketing plan that produces a flood of new patients.

 The Benefits of Dental PPC

-Pay-per-click (PPC) advertising, like Google AdWords, is different from SEO in that you pay for visibility.
+Pay-per-click (PPC) advertising, like Google Ads, is different from SEO in that you pay for visibility.
 Hence the name “pay-per-click,” you pay a small fee each time someone clicks on your ad.

 So why pay for website traffic on AdWords when you can earn it organically?
 Several reasons: